orbartal/se-challenge-payroll/README.md

   (2.1) How did you test that your implementation was correct?

-   I first wrote E2E test that are independent from the implementation and test the entire product using the rest api.
+   I wrote E2E tests that  test the entire product using the rest api.
+   The E2E are independent from the implementation.
+   I wrote the E2E tests before I started working on the actual product.
-   I then use the E2E as guidance for implementation using TDD.
-I first wrote unit or integration test for each feature/class/method and only then wrote the main code that make the test pass.
+   I then use the E2E as guidance for implementation.
+I also used TDD while writing the product code.
+   I first wrote a fail test for each feature/class/method and only then wrote the main code that make the test pass.

  (2.2) If this application was destined for a production environment, what would you add or change?